Alexandria Pedestrian Accident Lawyer

 - Always obey crosswalk signals and yield signals

-- Don’t drive above the speed limit
+- Do not drive above the speed limit

 - Slow down in areas where there tends to be a large concentration of pedestrians